-DME team members collected input at a grassroots event in 2022 to educate Denverites about the cost of transportation services and
+Staff collected input at a grassroots event in 2022 to educate Denverites about the cost of transportation services and improvements and to

 Conversations at grassroots events were critical to the DME process.
 The feedback from in-person surveys submitted, as well as online public engagement tools, was incorporated into this final plan.